arfc/arfc.github.io/manual/guides/getting_serpent_license.md

 - Go to RSICC's [software request page](https://rsicc.ornl.gov/Login.aspx?p=po)
 - Log in and fill out steps 1-3.
 - For step 4, select __SERPENT.2.2.1__, and select your operating system.
 - For step 5, select __Yes__ to whether this is a student request.
-- You should now be presented with a reguest form.
+You should now be presented with a request form.

 # The Request Form